The Web address of this article is

 reduce

-being controlled by a "false self."
+being controlled by "false selves."
 This may cause up to five additional

 familiar with...